OSSAfrica/Governance/docs/code-of-conduct.md

 Individuals who believe they have been wrongfully accused or inappropriately sanctioned may appeal enforcement decisions by:

-1. Submitting a written appeal to [APPEALS_EMAIL] within 30 days of the decision
+1. Submitting a written appeal to <appeals@ossafrica.org> within 30 days of the decision
 2. Providing new information or evidence relevant to the case
 3. Explaining why they believe the decision was incorrect or disproportionate

-Appeals will be reviewed by [GOVERNANCE_BODY] or designated appeals committee members who were not involved in the original decision.
+Appeals will be reviewed by OSSAfrica SIG or designated appeals committee members who were not involved in the original decision.
 The appeals process will be completed within 21 days, and the decision will be communicated in writing.

 Final decisions on appeals rest with the designated governance authorities and are binding.